DanielPerezJensen/flow-forecasting/README.md

 ## Installation
 To run the various scripts in this repository please use [Pipenv](https://pipenv.pypa.io/en/latest/) to create a virtual environment that contains all packages needed to run the code in this project.
 For this you can use the Pipfile and Pipfile.lock, instructions for using Pipenv can be found [here](https://pipenv-fork.readthedocs.io/en/latest/basics.html).

+Keep in mind that the pipenv installation will not include a pytorch installation.
+This will need to be installed separately.
+Instructions for this can be found on the [pytorch website](https://pytorch.org/get-started/locally/).

 Once you have installed the packages needed, you can run all code in this repository.
 Instructions for separate files will be added as the files are created for this project.

 ## Acknowledgements